 Transfers and withdrawals cannot take place after these deadlines unless the participant is transferring or withdrawing due to dissatisfaction with the program, provided the reason for the dissatisfaction has been thoroughly investigated by the appropriate programming staff and manager and has been found to be justified.
 The manager, or designate will assess the appropriate refund and/or application of the administration fee.

-A timetable for request submission and permit confirmation deadlines is set annually, outlined in The Corporation of the Town of Oakville –Policy MS-FAC-001 Facility Allocation.
+A timetable for request submission and contract confirmation deadlines is set annually, outlined in town’s Facility Allocation Policy.
 Current clients in good standing are contacted and requested to submit their requirements to the Booking Clerk before each season’s deadline.

-Short term or single use bookings are available following the permit confirmation deadline for each season, on a first come, first served basis.
+Short term or single use bookings are available following the contract confirmation deadline for each season, on a first come, first served basis.

 Special events may include, but are not limited to festivals, parades, walkathons, races, tournaments, meets, competitions, street dances, theatrical, filming, picnics, and sidewalk sales taking place on streets and/or using municipal parks and facilities.
-The Town of Oakville Parks and Open Space Department provides a fee waiver in the form of fee reductions to community groups for specific special events and services that benefit the community at large.
+The Town of Oakville Recreation and Culture department provides a fee waiver in the form of fee reductions to community groups for specific special events and services that benefit the community at large.
 Procedure MS-SPR-002-003 provides eligible community groups a fee assistance program for approved special event permits that use town operated facilities and or services through the Parks and Open Space and Recreation and Culture departments

 All fees charged to the client are approved as part of the annual budget process.
-To ensure facility space is reserved and that accounting is managed using existing systems, all leases will be entered into permitting software once the signed lease/license agreement has been provided to permitting and scheduling staff.
-All cheques for leases and license agreements will be held by Financial Operations, to be consistent with other lease agreements.
-Financial Operations are to be informed if any lease changes are being considered.
+All cheques for leases and license agreements will be held by the Finance department, to be consistent with other lease agreements.
+The Finance department is to be informed if any lease changes are being considered.

 All fees charged to the client are approved as part of the annual budget process.
 Rates and fees documents can be found online.

-If the rental agreement involves an event where alcohol will be served, the Facility may be put on tentative permit/hold for up to 14 days to allow time for the customer to meet the Conditions for Serving Alcohol outlined in Alcohol at Special Occasion Permitted Events procedure MS-PER-003-001.
+If the rental contract involves an event where alcohol will be served, the Facility may be put on tentative hold for up to 14 days to allow time for the client to meet the Conditions for Serving Alcohol outlined in The Corporation of the Town of Oakville – Procedure MS-PER-003-001 – Alcohol at Special Occasion Permitted Events.